-We established our Nominating and Corporate Governance Committee of the Board (the "Nominating and Governance Committee") in April 2005.
-During all of 2018, the members of this committee were Messrs.
-Brooks (Chairman) and Montagner, each of whom are independent members of our Board.
-Our Board has adopted a charter governing the activities of the Nominating and Corporate Governance Committee.
-The charter of the Nominating and Corporate Governance Committee may be found on the Company's website under the tab "About Cogent; Investor Relations; Corporate Governance" at www.cogentco.com.
+We established our Nominating and Corporate Governance Committee of the Board (the "Nominating and Corporate Governance Committee") in April 2005.
+The members of the committee are Marc Montagner (Chair), Lewis Ferguson and Carolyn Katz, each of whom are independent members of our Board.

+The charter of the Nominating and Corporate Governance Committee may be found on the Company's website under the tab "About Cogent; Investor Relations; Governance" at www.cogentco.com.
 Pursuant to its charter, the Nominating and Corporate Governance Committee's tasks include assisting the Board in identifying individuals qualified to become Board members, recommending to the Board director nominees to fill vacancies in the membership of the Board as they occur and, prior to each annual meeting of stockholders, recommending director nominees for election at such meeting.

-The Nominating and Corporate Governance Committee seeks diversity of perspective in considering the membership of the Board.
+The Nominating and Corporate Governance Committee has prioritized increasing the diversity of the Board, which includes gender and/or racial diversity.
 It does not have precise measures for the optimal range and type of diversity desirable.
-Instead, it and the Board seek candidates with a range of experience.
-Board candidates are considered based upon various criteria, such as skills, knowledge, perspective, broad business judgment and leadership, relevant specific industry or regulatory affairs knowledge, business creativity and vision, experience, and any other factors appropriate in the context of an assessment of the committee's understood needs of the Board at that time.
-In addition, the Nominating and Corporate Governance Committee considers whether the individual satisfies criteria for independence as may be required by applicable regulations and personal integrity and judgment.
-Accordingly, the Company seeks to attract and retain highly qualified directors who have sufficient time to attend to their substantial duties and responsibilities to the Company.
+Instead, it and the Board seek candidates with a broad range of experience and perspective.
+Board candidates are considered based upon various criteria, such as skills, knowledge, perspective, broad business judgment and leadership, relevant specific industry or regulatory affairs knowledge, business creativity and vision, experience, integrity and any other factors appropriate in the context of an assessment of the committee's understood needs of the Board at that time.
+In addition, the Nominating and Corporate Governance Committee considers whether an individual satisfies criteria for independence as may be required by applicable regulations.
+Further, the Company seeks highly qualified directors who have sufficient time to attend to their substantial duties and responsibilities to the Company.